 - Spinal fusion, which is rarely the first choice

 When searching for a spondylosis doctor near me, you’ll find the spinal neurosurgeon at NU-Spine in Edison, NJ.
 They have the expertise and technology to diagnose and treat a wide range of complex spinal problems.
-Contact the practice today to schedule an appointment for life-changing spinal treatment.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact the practice today to schedule an appointment for life-changing spinal treatment.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey